three steps to Create a Retained Life Estate

 - When the owners of the life estate pass away, the Foundation sells the property.
 Proceeds will benefit Texas A&M students, faculty, colleges or programs as you wish.

-Kay and Charlie emphasized their admiration for the veterinary college, noting its impact on students, the local community and the state through initiatives like Courtney Cares and Eli’s Fund.
+Kay and Charlie emphasized their admiration for the veterinary college, noting its impact on students, the local community and the state through initiatives like Courtney Cares.
 They’ve also been impressed with the college’s emergency response efforts following hurricanes Rita, Ike and Harvey.
 “When people think of a veterinary school, they usually think of hospitals,” Kay said.
 “But ours is so much more than that.”

 The remaining portion of the couple’s gift will benefit the Singing Cadets, Texas A&M’s premier men’s chorus.
 Since its roots as an on-campus glee club in 1893, the group has traveled throughout Texas, the United States and overseas to spread the spirit, sound and tradition of Texas A&M. “Their concerts reach thousands of people who have no other contact with the university,” Kay added.
 “They represent our Aggie family everywhere they go.”